 When you put money into a regular savings account and earn interest, you have to pay the government tax on that money because it’s considered income.
 With a TFSA, you don’t get taxed on the interest you earn on your investment, even when it’s withdrawn (unlike RRSPs).
 For example, if you put $1000 into your TFSA and earn $100 in interest, you won’t have to pay taxes on the $100 earned.

 Every year, you’re allowed to deposit a specific amount of money into your TFSA.
 This number is your contribution room.
 The government decides a new contribution room every year.
 You start to accumulate contribution room from the year you turn 18 and it carries forward your whole life.
 For example, say your contribution limit is $6000 this year because you just turned 18.
 If you’re unable to make a contribution, you don’t lose this contribution room and can still make the contribution in later years.

 How a TFSA can fit into your financial plan

 Since TFSAs are so flexible, they can be used as a tool in many different stages of your financial plan.
 Think of a TFSA as an umbrella, with all the different ways to use it underneath the umbrella.
 This could include a regular or short-term savings account, but there are more ways to use it depending on your financial goals.

 Many people put money into their TFSAs for investing because it saves them the cost of paying taxes on the interest earned.

-You can use your TFSA to hold your savings, term deposits, mutual funds, stocks, bonds, and exchange-traded funds.
+You can use your TFSA to hold your savings, GICs, mutual funds, stocks, bonds, and exchange-traded funds.
 If you’re uncertain about what type of investment to choose, it’s the perfect time to boa book an appointment with our Investment Team.